Last updated on September 21st, 2023

-To repressurise a Potterton boiler, you must add more water (pressure) to your heating system from the cold water supply via a filling loop.
+When your Potterton boiler pressure drops too low, the boiler will stop working which means you will have no heating or hot water.
+To repressurise a boiler, you must add more water (pressure) to your heating system from the cold water supply via a filling loop.

-I have been repairing boilers and heating systems for over a decade, and have come across every boiler pressure problem.
+I have been repairing boilers and heating systems for over a decade, and have fixed many boiler pressure problems.

 If it is below 1 bar, you should top the pressure up.
 If you have to keep topping the pressure up, you have a problem that needs to be fixed.